CIS5-BCR/Project-Due-5-24-18/README.md

 Dependencies and assumptions:       User must understand english for this program to be of any use.
 Program relies on
                                     the MASM32 SDK

-Technical Funtionalities:           Program requests and outputs user data at multiple points.
+Technical Functionalities:           Program requests and outputs user data at multiple points.
 There are two main
                                     subroutines called mainInput and storyTime.
 All user input is gathered in mainInput.